 BIM50160 - Actors and other entertainers: expenses

 Actors, dancers etc who are engaged under standard contracts incur few expenses in the course of their work.
-This remains true even if the performer is dealt with under Schedule D (see BIM50151).
+This remains true even if the performer is taxable on the basis of their carrying on a profession (see BIM50151).
 The contracts usually require the production company to supply the costume, wigs, hairdressing and exceptional make up necessary for the role.
 In addition, the theatre management provides transport between theatres and rehearsing rooms and between tour venues.
 Payments may also be made to cover the actor's travelling between home and the theatre.

 The Mallalieu decision does not mean that the cost of clothing is always disallowed.
 BIM37910gives examples of the costs of a ‘uniform’ or protective clothing.
-The cost of clothing acquired for a film, stage or TV performance is also allowable.
-The clothing in such event is not part of ‘an everyday wardrobe'; it is ‘costume’ used in a performance.
+The cost of clothing acquired for a role in a film, stage or TV performance is also allowable.
+The clothing is not part of ‘an everyday wardrobe'; it is ‘costume’ used in a performance.

 Where a performer claims a deduction for the cost of cosmetic surgery to correct some perceived inadequacy in their appearance then you need to examine whether one of the purposes in incurring those costs was to gratify their private wish to improve/change their appearance.
 If it was, no deduction will be due.
 Some performers may, however, be able to show that expenditure on cosmetic surgery has been incurred solely for professional purposes.
 Such expenditure may be allowed.